 Do you have questions about specialized courses or how things work in Foreign Languages here at the SRJC?
-The link FAQ, located on the left-side menu, may provide possible answers; or click on Contacts for phone numbers and emails of our staff who will gladly assist you.
+The FAQ may provide possible answers; or click on Contacts for phone numbers and emails of our staff who will gladly assist you.

 The mission of the Modern and Classical Languages Department is to provide quality instruction to students intending to transfer to a four-year college or university, students pursuing an associate degree or certificate, and students seeking personal enrichment.
 This mission supports the global and multicultural goals of the College by promoting understanding of and respect for other nations and cultures, and providing students with a foundation in international history and culture that enables them to pursue their educational and personal goals.
 International language and culture courses provide a unique opportunity to enrich one's ability to understand oneself and communicate with others.

 Faculty in the department are committed to quality instruction, academic excellence, and supportive student learning.
 As fluent professionals who have experienced international living and traveling through personal and academic careers, we hold the following principles in our teaching: